TGAC/brassica/README.md

 ```
 ANALYSIS_EXEC_DIR=<full path to analysis working directory>
-GWAS_SCRIPT=<full path to the GWASSER.R executable script>
+GWAS_GWASSER_SCRIPT=<full path to the GWASSER.R executable script>
+GWAS_GAPIT_SCRIPT=<full path to the app dir>/lib/GAPIT/runner.R
+GWAS_GAPIT_DIR=<full path to a dir containing gapit_functions.txt and emma.txt>
 ```

 The analysis working directory needs to be an empty directory writable by the application.
 It is used to run analysis script and store temporary outputs.
-The `GWASSER.R` script should be made executable.
+The scripts pointed to by config variables should be made executable.

 ## Background workers